eric-prog/CarbonEX/README.md

 ##Features

 ##Acknowledgement
-Thank you to https://bootstrapious.com/p/big-bootstrap-tutorial for the great tutorials on Bootstrap
+Thank you to https://bootstrapious.com/p/big-bootstrap-tutorial for the great tutorials on Bootstrap.

 ###License
 This project is licensed under MIT